NivOridocs/burning/README.md

 // Before 1.21.2, create a burning context, you can use the SimpleBurningContext class or implement one yourself BurningContext context = ...;

-// After 1.21.2, the FuelValues (Mojang mappings' name) class implements the BurningContext interface BurningContext context = world.fuelValues();
+// After 1.21.2, you can also use the FuelValuesBurningContext wrapper class BurningContext context = new FuelValuesBurningContext(world.fuelValues());

 // Create the maximum amount of burning fuel to transfer, for instance, half a COAL worth of burning fuel Burning burning = Burning.of(Items.COAL, context).withValue(800, context);